 Patients can submit requests through the form 24 hours a day, 7 days a week

 This is so that patients can use Patient Triage when it's most convenient for them.
 A customisable feature allows practices to display 'out of hours' messaging during evenings, weekends, and Bank holidays.
 This reminds patients that there may be a delay in responding to them, and directs them towards local out of hours services.

 Anyone can submit a request

-When the request indicates that a patient is ‘un-matched’, the onus is on the practice to confirm the patient’s identity.
+As above - because we have made Patient Triage easy for patients to access (no need for an app or an account), anyone can submit a request.
+If a patient has not passed verification of their identity, this will be displayed as 'Patient not found', and the onus is on the practice to confirm the patient’s identity.
 Be aware of the possibility of a fake request.
 For more info on how we verify patient identity, please click here.